 Applications are made by completion of the Research Cluster Application Form and are accepted by the Vice-President Academic & Provost at any time.

 The Vice-President Academic & Provost will evaluate the application against the criteria and communicate his decision to the cluster and the Research and Faculty Development Committee.
 If approved, the application/data sheet will integrate the Research files and be posted on Concordia University of Edmonton’s website.

 Management of the Clusters

 The leaders, in communication with the Office of Research, will keep the data sheet and the events sections on the web site updated on membership, research, publications, events, etc. No automatic funding is attached to the recognition of the Research Cluster, and funding should be sought internally and externally.
 Research Clusters are eligible to apply for internal Research Grants at Concordia University of Edmonton.

-The leaders, in communication with the Office of Research, will keep the data sheet and the events sections.
+The leaders, in communication with the Office of Research, will keep the Annual Update Form and the events sections.